Billy Bragg: Late 1980s and early 1990s

 In May 1990 Bragg released the political mini-LP The Internationale on his and Jenner's own short-lived label Utility, which operated independently of Go!
 Discs, to which Bragg was still contracted.
 The songs were, in part, a return to his solo guitar style, but some featured more complicated arrangements and included a brass band.
 The album paid tribute to one of Bragg's influences with the song, "I Dreamed I Saw Phil Ochs Last Night", which is an adapted version of Earl Robinson's song, "I Dreamed I Saw Joe Hill Last Night", itself an adaptation of a poem by Alfred Hayes.
-Though the album only reached Number 34 in the UK Charts, Bragg described it as "a reassertion of my rights as an individual ... and a childish two fingers [to Go!
-Discs boss Andy Macdonald, who'd recently signed a distribution deal with entertainment industry giant PolyGram]."
+Though the album only reached Number 34 in the UK Albums Chart, Bragg described it as "a reassertion of my rights as an individual... and a childish two fingers [to Go!
+Discs boss Andy Macdonald, who'd recently signed a distribution deal with entertainment industry giant PolyGram]".

 His sixth studio album Don't Try This at Home was recorded in the shadow of the build-up to the Gulf War and subsequent ground war, inspiring the track "Rumours of War".
 Although there is social comment ("The Few", "North Sea Bubble"), it was intended as a more commercial pop album, released in September 1991.
-(Bragg called it "a very long-range attempt to convert the ball between the posts.").
+(Bragg called it "a very long-range attempt to convert the ball between the posts".).
 The first single was the upbeat "Sexuality", which, despite an accessible video and a dance remix on the B-side, only reached Number 27 on the UK Singles Chart.
 Following overtures by rival label Chrysalis, Bragg and Jenner had been persuaded by Go!
 Discs' Andy and Juliet Macdonald to sign a four-album deal for a million pound advance; in return he would promote the album with singles and videos.
 A more commercial sound and aggressive marketing had no appreciable effect on album sales, and after a grueling, 13-month world tour with a full band (the Red Stars, led by Wiggy), and a period of forced convalescence after appendicitis, Bragg left Go!
 Discs in summer 1992, paying back the remainder of his advance in return for all rights to his back catalogue.